Mourning Dove Food Plot Management

 As mentioned previously, many of these herbaceous plants respond well to disturbance, like fire, or tillage.
 Prescribed burning should be conducted during the winter months to promote their growth.

 For food plots designed for harvesting doves it can be efficient to plant crops that produce seed heads that are desirable for food.
-For most, it is critical to have a food source available just before and at the start of the season, so planting dates can play an important role in planning.
+For most, it is critical to have a food source available just before and at the start of the season, so planting dates can play an important role in planning and getting the soil tested will help with food plot soil fertility.

 Many of these crops work well in combination with others.